 LifePoints is an online survey site with one of the largest communities.
 Lightspeed Research Limited is the parent company of LifePoints and has been conducting market research for various brands since 1946.
 Today, LifePoints has over five million members across 70 countries.

-If you’re a long-time survey taker, you might realize that your old platform (MySurvey and Global Test Market) is now part of the LifePoints panel.
+If you’re a long-time survey taker, you might realize that your old platform (like MySurvey and Global Test Market) is now part of the LifePoints panel.